weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 ### Add the Python Code:

-- In the Lambda function editor, replace the default code with the provided lambda_function.py code:
+- In the workshop space, create a `lambda_function.py` file:
 ```
 import boto3
 import json